It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 What to do when you have too many clothes

-Decluttering is the first step to clearing out your closet when you find you have too many clothes.
-Clearing out your closet means you will get rid of clothes that are beyond repair, clothes that do not fit or go with what you already own and clothes that you no longer use.
+Decluttering clothes is the first step to clearing out your closet when you find you have too many clothes.
+Clearing out your closet means you’ll get rid of clothes that are beyond repair, clothes that don’t fit or go with what you already own, worn-out clothes and clothes that you no longer use.

 And it’s not just your clothes you need to think about when clearing out your closet.
-You should also consider items like belts, hats, scarves, bags and other accessories.
+The decluttering process should include items like belts, hats, scarves, bags and other accessories.

 Keeping only the clothes that are in good condition, fit well and that you love make your closet more organised.
 Having a clutter-free wardrobe means that you can easily find what you are looking for when getting ready in the morning and you’re more than likely to wear everything you own.
 Everything has a home and nothing gets left behind!